UHBiocomputation/Getting-started/PhD-candidates.rst

 - Get access to the laboratory added to your ID card: ask supervisors to e-mail the head of department.
 For Computer Science this is Simon Trainis.
 Students should not email Simon or Estates/Access Control directly.
 - Get your  university user account: at registration, else speak to the doctoral college (this will be your student account, there is an option to get another account once you become Visiting Lecturer and start teaching).
-- If you are a Tier 4 student, get your Blue card: from our administrators (in B102 or B104).
+- If you have a student visa, get your Blue card to log your attendance: from our administrators (in B102 or B104).
 - If you are an overseas student with a student visa, collect your BRP.
 You should get an email when it's ready to collect at Hutton Hub.
 - **Outdated** Get key to the lab: ask supervisors to e-mail administrators.